Gerris buenoi

 Gerris buenoi is a species of water strider that belongs to the family Gerridae.
 It was first identified in 1911 and is native to continental USA and Canada.
 Individuals of this species are small in size and have modified appendages, allowing them to float and "skate" along the surface of the water.
 G. buenoi can be found near the shoreline of freshwater ponds and small lakes, where they hunt for terrestrial insects that have fallen into the water.

 Habitat

 G. buenoi is an aquatic Hemipteran that often lives in slow moving or still waters across North America.
 Members of Gerridae have very diverse habitat preferences, ranging from open ocean to small lakes and streams.
-G. buenoi are adapted to freshwater and are specifically found amongst thick vegetation, such as bullrushes, tall grasses, and lillipads at the shorelines of ponds and lakes.
+G. buenoi are adapted to freshwater and are specifically found amongst thick vegetation, such as bullrushes, tall grasses, and lilypads at the shorelines of ponds and lakes.
 They are considered habitat generalists, but often prefer environments devoid of other water strider species.
 Members of this species are very abundant during spring and early summer, but tend to show seasonality and numbers decline in the late summer.